EaseUS Data Recovery Wizard Pro

 Stellar Data Recovery: It has a free version that allows you to recover up to 1GB data.
-The Pro version of the program is a bit pricier at $99, but it has one feature that could be useful for some of you: The program can make an “image” of the storage device to work on at a different time.
+The Pro version of the program is a bit pricier, but it has one feature that could be useful for some of you: The program can make an “image” of the storage device to work on at a different time.
 This could be useful for people recovering files from various storage devices.
 It also adds a great deal of convenience, since the device doesn’t have to be plugged into your computer anymore.
 We reviewed the Mac version here.

 Recuva: Recuva is the go-to program when you need your deleted files restored.
 It’s quite a powerful file recovery program despite its small size.
 This software is easy to use and works well.
 But sadly for Mac users, it’s a Windows-only program.